 Be empathetic.
 A film crew can be very disruptive when a production enters a business or home.
 People who aren’t in entertainment don’t realize just how long or chaotic production can be.
 I’ve seen many situations where people invited us to shoot, expecting the whole thing would only take a few minutes, unprepared for the twelve-hour workday.

 Once the property owner agrees, you’ll want to get it in writing just in case they change their mind.
-A location release form is a requirement before you step foot on their property with any equipment, and it protects both parties.
+A location release form is a requirement before you set foot on their property with any equipment, and it protects both parties.

 If you haven't already done a tech scout, you'll want to before you secure the location.
 You don't want to sign papers and move forward until you know the location works for your team and your production.